cedricyeeky/orbital_NUShopLah-/README.md

 npx expo start --tunnel
 ```

+(NOTE: Please only start the tunnel after you have put in the .env file in the root directory; else it will render invalid API keys due to the file not being read yet)

 Scan the QR code on your phone camera app and wait for the project to build.
 You may start using and testing our app after that!